 Summer CUBS serves, on average, 40 students per summer, ranging in age from five to 12.
 Teaching approaches vary according to age groups.
-Testing has shown that 80% of the students benefit educationally from the CUBS experience.
+Testing has shown that 84% of the students benefit educationally from the CUBS experience, including 50% whose reading skills actually increased.

 CUBS is a collaboration among WAMS, Clark University, and the Woodland Academy, a Worcester public elementary school.
 CUBS takes its name from Woodland Academy’s motto that “Comprehension and Understanding Bring Success.”